6.25% Mortgage Rate Sweet Spot: Why Pending Sales Matter

 Understanding Market Timing

-Preparing for the 30-60 Day Conversion Window
+Preparing for the 30 to 60 Day Conversion Window

 - Manage client expectations by explaining the lag between pending and closed sales